Kids invest for free with Stockspot – find out more here!

 Ability to withdraw money as it’s needed along the way

 As your kid reaches the various stages in life, you’ll need to start drawing on the money in the fund.
 Therefore, it’s important that the funds are not tied up in illiquid assets that can’t be sold easily and in small pieces.
 Property is one investment which typically can’t be sold slowly over time – whereas shares and bonds allow for small frequent sales.
-Also try to avoid any exit or brokerage fees when withdrawing the funds if possible.
+Again, try to avoid any investments that charge exit or brokerage fees when withdrawing the funds.

 Educating your kids about money

-Educating your kids about saving and investing early themselves can set them in good stead for their own financial futures.
+Educating your kids about saving and investing early will set them in good stead for their own financial futures.
 Encouraging them to establish effective saving habits early could even mean they’ll be financially independent sooner rather than later!
 A portfolio that they can login to online is also a great educational tool that helps them learn about investing.
 Here’s an example of the Stockspot dashboard:

 Investing smart and investing early can mean the difference between scraping the barrel and having enough of a cash cushion to live comfortably as you raise your children.